TL;DR

 Real-Life Example:

 - Sarah has a comprehensive private medical insurance UK policy.
 While playing hockey, she is accidentally hit in the face with a stick, resulting in a complex nasal fracture.
 Her GP refers her to an ENT consultant on her insurer's approved list.
-The consultant confirms that surgery is needed to reset the bones and ensure she can breathe properly.
+The consultant confirms that surgery is needed to reset the bones and help support she can breathe properly.
 Because the injury is an acute event that occurred during her policy term, her insurer pre-authorises and covers the full cost of the reconstructive rhinoplasty.

 3. Following Cancer Treatment